aditya22-7/crypto-price-tracker/README.md

 # crypto-price-tracker
 Real time crypto-currency table.
 Frontend is built using React.js and Redux.
 Web sockets are used for real time updations.

-This guide will walk you through setting up the cryptocurrency table application using React, Redux, and plain CSS (no Tailwind required).
+This guide will walk you through setting up the cryptocurrency table application using React, Redux, and plain CSS.

 Prerequisites :
 Node.js (version 14.0.0 or later)